martinschneider/justtestlah/src/site/markdown/index.md

 ## Used libraries

-JustTestLah! makes use of a variety of frameworks to make writing and executing tests as transparent and simple as possible.
+JustTestLah! makes use of a variety of frameworks to make writing and executing tests as simple and enjoyable as possible.

 - [Selenium](https://www.seleniumhq.org), the main test framework used by JustTestLah!
 - [Appium](https://appium.io), an extension of Selenium for native mobile app testing